- Video: 7 to 9 Months Old Baby Sleep

 - Adhere to the routine: Once a sleep routine is established, it is very important to adhere to it.
 It certainly does not mean to strictly go by the clock, but the general timing should be close to the usual nap time.

-- Let the baby settle on its own: Once you start following a sleep routine, if you still find your baby waking up occasionally without any reason, you should allow them to settle on their own.
-The baby will learn to go back to sleep on its own after a while.
+- Let the baby settle on its own: Once you start following a sleep routine, if you still find your baby waking up occasionally without any reason, you should allow him to settle on his own.
+The baby will learn to go back to sleep on his own after a while.

 Are There Any Sleep Problems at This Age?

-- Teething: Your baby may face teething issues at this age which may also disrupt its night sleep.
+- Teething: Your baby may face teething issues at this age which may also disrupt his night sleep.

 Baby Sleep and Development

 A baby requires twice as much sleep as compared to an adult.
 For babies, sleep is a way to recharge.
-A good sleep leads to a happy baby and a happy baby is a healthy baby.
-A baby’s sleep is categorized into active and deep sleep.
-Though during active sleep, the baby’s development is at play but during deep sleep, the baby’s deeper section of the brain is developing.
+Good sleep leads to a happy baby and a happy baby is a healthy baby.
+A baby’s sleep is categorised into active and deep sleep.
+Though during active sleep, the baby’s development is at play, during deep sleep, the baby’s deeper section of the brain is developing.
 Thus, a sound uninterrupted sleep is paramount for a baby’s development.

 Is Your Baby Ready for Sleep Training?

-By the time your baby is four to six months old there are more structured feed and nap times.
+By the time your baby is four to six months old, there are more structured feed and nap times.
 Thus, once a baby develops a regular sleep-wake cycle and feeding routine, your baby is ready for sleep training.
-Every baby is different and so is baby sleep training, where some may develop a sleeping routine at four months of age, on the other hand, other babies may not develop it till they are much older.
+Every baby is different and so is baby sleep training.
+Where some may develop a sleeping routine at four months of age, other babies may not develop it till they are much older.

 Helping Your Baby Sleep